Click here to use the PNW Mushroom Pictorial Key

 To load a local copy onto your laptop or SmartPhone for use in the wilderness with no internet access, download the .zip file and save it to your laptop's hard drive.

 Unzip the file and you will see a web page you can click on (to start using the key) and a directory containing all of the supporting files.

 From the iPhone/iPad AppStore, download the free app "HTML Reader Lite" by "CHIA HO KUO".
-If you don't want to be bothered by ads, there is a 99 cent version "HTML Reader".
+If you don't want to be bothered by ads, there is a 99 cent version "HTML Reader" that also allows you to search pages for text.
 I have tested more than half a dozen web page browsers from the app store and this is the only one that works properly.

 First, delete the old copy of the key, if you already have been using an old one in that app.
 Start the "HTML Reader" app.
 If you don't see the main menu, click on "Menu" in the top left.
 Now click on "Open".
 Click on "Up" near the top left of the screen a few times.
 (If you accidentally click on the magnifying glass, press Cancel).
 If you already have a "PNWMushrooms" folder, click on "Edit" at the top right of the screen.
 Then click the red delete icon next to the "PNWMushrooms" folder.
 Confirm the deletion by pressing "Delete".
 Then click "Done" in the top right.